 - Stomach issues – Gas, bloating, constipation, and sometimes diarrhea.

 - Inability to eat enough

-The stomach issues are typically exacerbated in people with irritable bowel syndrome (IBS).
+The fact that fiber stays in your system for a long time explains most of these issues.
+Additionally, the stomach issues are typically exacerbated in people with irritable bowel syndrome (IBS).

 The type of fiber you’re mainly eating can also make a difference.
 There are 2 types of fiber: